newcontext-oss/cti-stix-i18n/README.md

 -------

-read a priority of languages from an object w/ a translation object read a priority of languages from an object w/ multipl translation objects translation of list properties with multiple languages that are mixed (e.g. some translated to jp, some es, etc)
+read a priority of languages from an object w/ a translation object read a priority of languages from an object w/ multiple translation objects translation of list properties with multiple languages that are mixed (e.g. some translated to jp, some es, etc)